Ming-Hao-Zhang/Ming-Hao-Zhang.github.io/_publications/2024-09-05-paper-title-number-4.md

 excerpt: "<br/><img src='/images/20241124021553.jpg' style='width:50%;'>"
 ---

 The possible fusion reactions for synthesizing new double magic nucleus are investigated, with optimal reaction energy and evaporation residue cross section being predicted.
-This work was reported by [phys.org](https://phys.org/news/2024-09-fusion-reactions-superheavy-nuclei-unique.html)
+This paper has been selected as the Cover Article for this issue of Nuclear Science and Techniques, and reported by [phys.org](https://phys.org/news/2024-09-fusion-reactions-superheavy-nuclei-unique.html)